aambrioso1/HCC-Programming-Project/README.md

-# HCC-Programming-Project
+# HCC-Programming-Workshop
-A repository for programs and projects for HCC Engineering Society
+A repository for programs and projects for HCC Engineering Society.